gilgameshone/zmk-config/readme.md

            ╰───────────╯ ╰─────────╯
 ```

+This layer can also be accessed by pressing `BKSP` and `SFT`, which turns on a numword layer that will cancel after space or return are pressed.

 ### Sym (hold SPC)

 This layer has some realestate available. `aPst` here pastes without formatting. `Ynk` pulls from Alfred's kill list / clipboard. `Cpy` and `Pst` are duplicated here for use with one hand mouse use.